mihirchronicles/mihirchronicles.github.io/content/notes/on-product-teardown.md

 - How much customization affordance does a product offer to its clients?
 - What are the most competent competitors to this product?
 - How does this compare to using an alternative solution?
 Do you really need this?
-- What is the motivation for people behind the product?
-- What is the founder/organization story?
-What is their mission?
+- Are there any design patterns or user experience that standout?
 - Do they have unique organizational structure to empower product, design and engineering to solve user problems?
 What is their team culture?
-- Are there any design patterns or user experience that standout?
 - How does the product grow?
 Are there any unique growth strategies?

 Product teardown is an exercise to gain expertise from strong teams who are building great products.
 Hands-on experience beats any book or lecture in gaining a deep understanding of how to build great products.